Adrian Peterson Could Face NFL Suspension After Admitting He Still Uses A Belt To Spank His Son

 — Sarah Spain (@SarahSpain) November 21, 2018

 If Adrian Peterson were to face a suspension, it would likely be a major blow to the Washington Redskins.
-The team still sits atop the NFC East with a 6-4 record, but just lost quarterback Alex Smith for the season with a broken leg and would likely turn to Peterson to carry a heavier load of the offense.
+The team still sits atop the NFC East with a 6-4 record, but just lost quarterback Alex Smith for the season with a broken leg.
+The team will likely turn to Peterson to carry a heavier load of the offense.
 Peterson has 171 carries for 723 yards and six touchdowns this season, his most productive season in years.